stefanhiemer/topoptlab/paper/paper.md

 **deal.II** [@arndt2021deal], and **ElmerFEM**[@malinen2013elmer] provide powerful
 high-performance environments, their abstraction layers tend to complicate access to low-level implementation details which is necessary for research in TO.
+Examples of standard TO tasks with the need to access low-level data structures are the update of the element stiffness matrices $K_{e}(x)$ based on the design variables $x$, calculation of the sensitivity of the element matrices with respect to the design variables $\frac{\partial K_e}{\partial x}$ and access to the global stiffness matrix for solving the adjoint problem to derive the gradients.
 Also common use cases in TO allow shortcuts such as regular meshes as ideally the geometry emerges during the optimization process or partial negligence of close to empty elements as preconditioning.

 *Topoptlab* was developed to address these challenges by providing a stable and extensible environment tailored to the needs of the TO community.
 It serves as a library for writing complete problems from scratch in spirit of the already conventional Matlab scripts, and offers a high-level driver routine (`topology_optimization`) in which users can exchange components (filter, objective function, etc.) by passing custom callables or objects as arguments.
 It may also serve as a reference implementation which can be used as test case for existing HPC codes that want to incorporate TO in their software.
+An example demonstrating the topology_optimization routine, as well as links to from-scratch implementations, are available in the project README on the repository while tutorials, derivations and explanations of the background of TO are in the documentation.
+A more extensive list of examples can be found in the `examples` section of the repository.

 *Topoptlab* offers the components needed for TO such as different material interpolation schemes (SIMP, RAMP, and bound-based interpolation), filters for